richardkiss/vpa/README.md

 ## Output

-After running vpa, it will produce a summary output of the files you selected to move (either interactively or via the configuration file).
+After running uncycle, it will produce a summary output of the files you selected to move (either interactively or via the configuration file).
 This output can be used to guide your refactoring process.

 ## Example Interaction

-Here's a snippet of what interacting with vpa looks like:
+Here's a snippet of what interacting with uncycle looks like:

 ```
 -------